zorggomat/FractalCryptGUI/README.md

 8 bytes - the length of the subsequent zip archive in big endian, aligned to 16 bytes

+## Contributing

+PR and contributions are welcomed.
+If you have a contribution in mind, please check out the [Contribution Guide](https://github.com/zorggish/FractalCryptGUI/blob/master/CONTRIBUTING.md) for information on how to do so.

 ## Building
 FractalCrypt uses the [Qt framework](https://account.qt.io/downloads)(downloading from the official site requires registration), the [OpenSSL library](https://www.openssl.org/) for encryption, and the [QuaZip library](http://quazip.sourceforge.net/) for Zip archives creation.